Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

 ## Sending a batch of messages

 When using batches to send messages to a Service Bus queue, the key interactions with the `ServiceBusSender` are calling `CreateMessageBatchAsync` to create the batch, and `SendMessagesAsync` to send it.
 Mocked batches accept a `List<ServiceBusMessage>` that is used as a backing store and can be inspected to verify that the application is adding events to the batch as expected.
-The custom `TryAddMessage` callback can be ysed to control the decision for whether a message is accepted into the batch or rejected.
+The custom `TryAddMessage` callback can be used to control the decision for whether a message is accepted into the batch or rejected.

 This snippet demonstrates mocking the `ServiceBusReceiver` and creating a `ServiceBusMessageBatch` using the `ServiceBusModelFactory`.